balena-io/pinejs/README.md

 ###Storage requirements

-A database's storage requirements are determined by the combination of datatypes and their corresponding contrains.
+A database's storage requirements are determined by the combination of datatypes and their corresponding contraints, i.e.

-Datatype + Contrains                       | MySql Type
+Datatype + Contraints                      | MySql Type
 :----------------------------------------- | :------------------
 String of exact length 10                  | CHAR(10)
 Number of min value 100, max value 30000   | SMALLINT UNSIGNED